 Below you can see three different shades of pink/purple glitter that we added to our glue and water mixture Refer to the mix-in step of the saline solution slime recipe.

-Additionally, you can choose to use food coloring that coordinates with your glitter, but here we did not use any coloring and the glitter is intense!
+Additionally, you can choose to use food coloring that coordinates with your glitter.
+This one here we did not use any coloring and the glitter is intense!
 If you choose to use food coloring, I would limit it to a drop or two.
-You don’t want the slime to end up to dark.
+You don’t want the slime to end up looking too dark.

-Clear glue will show off your glitter nicely.
-This can be made with white glue but you won’t get a brilliant sparkling glitter effect.
+Clear glue slime will show off your glitter nicely.
+Glitter slime can be made with white glue as well but you won’t get a brilliant sparkling glitter effect.